geelen/glenmaddern.com/src/lib/articles/css-modules.md

 </button>
 ```

-Style reuse without coupling, rewriting selectors or duplicating markup. 👌
+This is the power of `composes`, you can combine multiple separate groups of styles without changing your markup or rewriting your CSS selectors 👌

 ## Step 3.
 Sharing between files

 Working with Sass or LESS, each file that you `@import` gets processed in the same global workspace.
 It's how you can define variables or mixins in one file and use them in all your component files.
-It's useful, but as soon as your variable names threaten to clash with each other (since it's another global namespace), you inevitably refactor our a `variables.scss` or `settings.scss`, and you lose visibility into which components depend on which variables.
-And your settings file becomes [unweildy](https://github.com/twbs/bootstrap-sass/blob/master/assets/stylesheets/bootstrap/_variables.scss).
+It's useful, but as soon as your variable names threaten to clash with each other (since it's another global namespace), you inevitably refactor out a `variables.scss` or `settings.scss`, and you lose visibility into which components depend on which variables.
+And your settings file becomes [unwieldy](https://github.com/twbs/bootstrap-sass/blob/master/assets/stylesheets/bootstrap/_variables.scss).

-There are better methodologies, in fact Ben Smithett's [post about using Sass & Webpack together](http://bensmithett.com/smarter-css-builds-with-webpack/) was a direct influence on the CSS Modules project, but you're still constrained by the global nature of Sass.
+There are better methodologies, in fact Ben Smithett's [post about using Sass & Webpack together](http://bensmithett.com/smarter-css-builds-with-webpack/) was a direct influence on the CSS Modules project and I encourage you to read it, but you're still constrained by the global nature of Sass.

 CSS Modules runs on a single file at a time, so there's no global context to pollute.
 And like in JavaScript where we can `import` or `require` our dependencies, CSS Modules lets us `compose` from another file: